pygame-community/pygame-ce/docs/reST/ref/display.rst

    there can be many strange side effects when running in an embedded display.

    It is harmless to call this more than once, repeated calls have no effect.

+   .. versionchanged:: 2.5.0 ``wayland`` is now supported instead of just xwayland

    .. ## pygame.display.init ##